tdeheurles/aerontest/components/Documentation/ui-babl-aeroncluster.md

 0) build and run the UI server

 ## Ui-Babl-Cluster.Demo1 - The TIC TAC TOE example
+The Tic Tac Toe example will demo a minimum state handled by the server.

 It's a composition of these 4 components:
 - [messages.Demo3](../messages/README.md#messagesdemo3)
 - [Cluster.Demo3](../Cluster/README.md#clusterdemo3)